csourav08/API-automation/README.md

 You are required to have python 3x version.

-Clone the repo. --> open your terminal --> CD to your favourite path and copy paste **git clone https://github.com/csourav08/API-automation.git**
+Clone the repo. --> open your terminal --> CD to your favourite path --> copy paste: **git clone https://github.com/csourav08/API-automation.git**

 Open the file API-Automation folder with your code-editor.